 Wow, where did summer go?!
 I’ve been holding on to the last of it with my smoothie bowls and salads, and here’s my last ditch effort at preserving summer.
 What makes this salad special is that Napa cabbage is the main star.
-It’s crunchy and delicious and oh-so-good shredded.
-It is a calcium source, but often gets overshadowed by kale and bok choy.
-This Asian Salad with Tempeh and Ginger Sesame Dressing is simple to prepare and uses fermented Apple Cider Vinegar as a base (also see Beet Apple and Kale Salad with Walnuts and Dill) which is something we could all eat a little bit more of.
+It’s crunchy and delicious when shredded, and is a great calcium source that often gets overshadowed by calcium-rich kale and bok choy.
+This Baked Tempeh Asian Cabbage Salad with Ginger Sesame Dressing is simple to prepare and uses fermented Apple Cider Vinegar as a base (also see Beet Apple and Kale Salad with Walnuts and Dill) which is something we could all eat a little bit more of.
 I hope you love this salad as much as I do.
 Here’s to finishing dinner while the suns still up.

-“Napa cabbage, also known as Sui Choy, is a relatively good source of calcium with 60mg per cup.
+“Napa cabbage, also known as Sui Choy, is a relatively good source of calcium with 60mg per cup when raw.
 It’s low oxalate content makes this source of calcium more bioavailable and easily absorbed”

 Getting your calcium intake from greens may or may not be as hard as you think.
 Most of us need about 1000mg of Calcium per day and we can get our day’s supply of calcium from 3 oranges, a very large salad (three cups each of kale, napa cabbage and romaine lettuce), three tablespoons of sesame tahini, one-half cup of almonds and 5 figs. If you like seaweed or tofu then maximising calcium sources is even easier (see 10 Surprisingly Non Dairy Sources of Calcium and Maximising Calcium on a Dairy Free Diet).
 If your looking for more ways to use sesame tahini in recipes, try these other favourite salad recipes Summer Tofu Salad Bowl with Savoury Dressing and Japanese Salad Bowls with Miso Tahini Dressing.